top of page

 The train ride from Oslo to Bergen lasts 6.5 hours and is absolutely scenic.

-My word is that don’t miss it to opt for any other mode of transport.
+My word is that you don’t miss the opportunity to opt for any other mode of transport.
 There is not a dull moment on this train as it flies past quaint little towns, snow-covered peaks, lakes, and ponds.

-I have never seen so many stunning snow-covered peaks from the cozy confines of a train!
+I have never seen so many stunning snow-covered peaks from the cosy confines of a train!

 The one thing that comes to mind the moment I think of Bergen is the incessant rain.
 It rains for almost 200 days a year.
 If you’re planning any outdoor activity, looking up the day’s weather forecast is a good idea.